flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/online/academic-english.md

   hoursPerWeek: "30"
   minutesPerLesson: 50
 description: Learn the English you need for academic success
+program-post-content: >-
-program-post-content: The FLS Academic English Program is perfect for students who want to improve their English skills as quickly as possible and get on the right track for college and university success!
+  The FLS Academic English Program is perfect for students who want to improve their English skills as quickly as possible and get on the right track for college and university success!
 This program offers the most lessons per week available at FLS.
 Students will study in our core integrated skills class, will attend a daily workshop, and have a choice of either two electives, a test preparation class, or our high school completion course.

+  Our qualified teachers provide you with immediate feedback!
 program-features-content: >-
   ### Program Features: